 Since the "language" of the cornsnake hobby consists almost entirely of slang, you will undoubtedly hear differing usages of the terms in this guide.
 You'll also hear words that do not appear in this guide at all.
 The author will attempt to keep up with any common usages within the mainstream of the hobby, and a new edition will be published each year.
-This year, 2007, is the fourth edition in the continuing series.
+This year, 2008, is the fifth edition in the continuing series.

-Among the new additions this year are the "stargazer" and "short tail" genes.
-The purpose of including these is not to assert them as "morphs" but to inform readers about any known genes that can affect their breeding results, whether they are good or bad.
-Undoubtedly there will be other genes discovered that are considered detrimental, and the CMG will attempt to cover any of these that are known.
+This year more test breedings involving the "stargazer" and "short tail" genes are planned.
+The purpose of including these is not to assert them as "morphs" but to inform readers about any known genes that can affect their breeding results, good or bad.